Ayesha Curry Shares Adorable Photos And Tribute To Daughter Riley On Sixth Birthday

-It’s hard to believe that Stephen and Ayesha Curry’s oldest daughter is already turning six-years-old!
+It’s hard to believe that Stephen and Ayesha Curry’s oldest daughter is already turning 6-years-old!

-Today, Ayesha took to her popular Instagram account to celebrate the birth of her daughter Riley, who captured the hearts of fans years ago at one of her father’s post-game press conferences.
-Since then, fans have adored the couple’s first born and cannot get enough of her on Instagram.
-Today, her mother shared a series of photos of the little beauty to honor the day of her birth.
+Today, Ayesha took to her popular Instagram account to celebrate the birth of her daughter, Riley, who captured the hearts of fans years ago at one of her father’s post-game press conferences.
+Since then, fans have adored the couple’s first-born and cannot get enough of her on Instagram.
+Today, her mother shared a series of Instagram photos of the little beauty to honor the day of her birth.

 Many photos in the collage are fairly recent, with the first photo of the now 6-year-old sweetly posing against a plain grey background with a plaid blue skirt and a long-sleeved powder blue shirt tucked into her bottoms.
 The youngster rocks a headband as she wears her hair in a top bun and smiles for the camera.